m0mus/helidon-ai-hol/hol/05_adding_rag.md

 **Do We Need to Modify Our AI Service?**

 No!
-Helidon LangChain4J automatically discovers the `ContentRetriever` bean in the service registry.
+Helidon LangChain4J automatically discovers the `ContentRetriever` service in the service registry.
 Since we registered it via configuration, it will be automatically plugged into our **AI Service** without any additional code.

 After recompiling, our AI Service will now support RAG, allowing it to query data from the embedding store!